Tomorrow X Together: 2021: Still Dreaming, The Chaos Chapter, and Chaotic Wonderland

-Their debut Japanese studio album Still Dreaming was released on January 20, 2021.
+The band's debut Japanese studio album Still Dreaming was released on January 20, 2021.
 The album included the original Japanese song "Force", which served as the opening theme for the second season of anime World Trigger.
 Still Dreaming debuted and peaked at number one on the Japanese Oricon Albums Chart and was certified gold by the RIAJ.
 The album charted at number 173 on the Billboard 200, making TXT the second Korean band in history to chart an album in Japanese on the US albums chart.
 In April 2021, Minisode1: Blue Hour was certified double platinum by the KMCA, indicating 500,000 shipments.

-On April 22, 2021, Big Hit Music announced that TXT would make a comeback at the end of May.
-The group released their second studio album, The Chaos Chapter: Freeze on May 31 with lead single "0X1=Lovesong (I Know I Love You)", featuring Seori.
+On April 22, 2021, Big Hit Music announced that Tomorrow X Together would make a comeback at the end of May.
+The band released their second studio album, The Chaos Chapter: Freeze on May 31 with lead single "0X1=Lovesong (I Know I Love You)", featuring Seori.
 On May 7, it was announced that the album pre-orders had surpassed 520,000 copies in six days.
 On May 31, before the official release of the album, pre-orders increased to over 700,000 copies, doubling from their last release.
 The Chaos Chapter: Freeze debuted at number five on the Billboard 200, becoming the band's highest-charting album in the United States and the top-selling album that week.
-The album peaked at number one on the Oricon Albums Chart, becoming TXT's fourth consecutive chart-topper in Japan.
+The album peaked at number one on the Oricon Albums Chart, becoming Tomorrow X Together's fourth consecutive chart-topper in Japan.
 On May 24, the band released the original soundtrack "Love Sight" for the tvN drama Doom At Your Service.
-On June 25, TXT released a remix of "0X1=Lovesong (I Know I Love You)" featuring pH-1, Woodie Gochild and Seori.
-In July, The Chaos Chapter: Freeze was certified Gold by the RIAJ, TXT's first Korean release to be certified in Japan.
+On June 25, the band released a remix of "0X1=Lovesong (I Know I Love You)" featuring pH-1, Woodie Gochild and Seori.
+In July, The Chaos Chapter: Freeze was certified Gold by the RIAJ, Tomorrow X Together's first Korean release to be certified in Japan.
 In August, the album was certified triple platinum by the KMCA, indicating 750,000 shipments.